Port Reading, New Jersey

-Port Reading is a census-designated place and unincorporated community located within Woodbridge Township, in Middlesex County, New Jersey.
-As of the 2010 U.S. census, Port Reading's population was 3,728.
+Port Reading is an unincorporated community and census-designated place (CDP) in Woodbridge Township, Middlesex County, New Jersey, United States.
+As of the 2020 census, the population was 3,921.

 History

 Port Reading was built in the late 19th century by the Reading Railroad of Pennsylvania to serve their shipping needs, especially coal from the Pennsylvania anthracite coal fields.
 In 1892 Port Reading was connected to the Reading Railroad system via a new branch line from Port Reading Junction near Bound Brook, New Jersey, known as the Port Reading Secondary.
 The Port Reading Refinery was located in the district.

 Geography

+Port Reading is in northeastern Middlesex County, in the northeast part of Woodbridge Township.
+It is bordered to the north and east by the borough of Carteret, to the northwest by Avenel within Woodbridge Township, to west by Woodbridge proper, and to the south by Sewaren, also within Woodbridge Township.
+It is bordered to the southeast by the tidal Arthur Kill, across which is Staten Island, New York.

+The New Jersey Turnpike passes through Port Reading, with the closest access being Exit 12 in Carteret.

-According to the U.S. Census Bureau, Port Reading had a total area of 2.898 square miles (7.506 km2), including 2.243 square miles (5.809 km2) of land and 0.655 square miles (1.697 km2) of water (22.61%).
+According to the U.S. Census Bureau, Port Reading has an area of 2.20 sqmi, including 1.98 sqmi of land and 0.23 sqmi of water (10.26%) lying within the Arthur Kill.

-Port Reading lies along the Arthur Kill waterway that separates New Jersey from Staten Island, New York.